-The combination of mental illness and addiction can have a devastating effect not only on the patient, but also on everyone that he or she cares about.
-It’s important to understand that both mental illness and addiction are treatable, and that you should respond to your loved one’s illness in a way that conveys your compassion, concern and love.
+The combination of mental illness and addiction can have a devastating effect not only on the patient but also on everyone that he or she cares about.
+It’s important to understand that both mental illness and addiction are treatable and that you should respond to your loved one’s illness in a way that conveys your compassion, concern, and love.

 Contact Family First Intervention for Professional Dual Diagnosis Intervention Services and Assistance, or Learn More about Staging an Intervention For Mental Health Issues in Our Featured Article Below: